Petersoj/alpaca-java/README.md

 </p>

 ## Overview
-This is a Java implementation for <a href="https://alpaca.markets/">Alpaca</a>.
+This is a Java implementation for the <a href="https://alpaca.markets/">Alpaca</a> API.
 Alpaca lets you build and trade with real-time market data for free.
-This library is community developed and if you have any questions, please ask them on the [Alpaca Slack #dev-alpaca-java channel](https://alpaca.markets/slack) or on the [Alpaca Forums](https://forum.alpaca.markets/).
+This library is community developed and if you have any questions, please ask them on [Github Discussions](https://github.com/Petersoj/alpaca-java/discussions), the [Alpaca Slack #dev-alpaca-java channel](https://alpaca.markets/slack), or on the [Alpaca Forums](https://forum.alpaca.markets/).

 ## Table of Contents
 1. [Building](#building)